 Beginning with Github:

 First, Register an get a account on github.
-You will come to know that, there are two kind of strategy to host your project there.
+You will come to know that, view here and understand that there are two kind of strategy to host your project there.
 One is free, you can host unlimited projects.
 But, those will be public, that means, anyone can get source code of those projects.
 This option is very good for open source projects and many renowned companies use github to host their official open source api projects.
+You could also consider Hostens for hosting services.

 Create Repository And Verify Your Identity: